Wayne82/wayne82.github.io/_drafts/Gimbal-Lock.md

 - The rotations about the z axis ($\gamma$) and x axis ($\alpha$) are no longer independent.
 They effectively, as shown in the calculated rotation matrix, collapse into one single axis $\begin{bmatrix} 1 & 0 & 0 \end{bmatrix}^T$.
 - Instead of having 3 independent paramters $(\alpha, \beta, \gamma)$ representing the full freedom, the system now depends on only 2 parameters: $\beta = 90^\circ$ and $\alpha + \gamma$, which concludes exactly `loss of one degree of freedom`.

 The Jacobian matrix $J$ is a $9 * 3$ matrix, where each element represents the partial derivative of the corresponding element of the rotation matrix $R$ in a row-major format with respect to the Euler angles $\alpha$, $\beta$, and $\gamma$.
-I won't delve too deeply into the mathematical details of the Jacobian matrix, as I am not entirely confident I fully understand it myself.
+I won't delve too deeply into the mathematical details of the Jacobian matrix, as I am not entirely confident I fully understand it myself right now.
 However, what we can infer is that the "singularity" of the Jacobian matrix when Gimbal Lock occurs leads to a degenerative response to small changes in the Euler angles.
 This could result in sudden, unpredictable behavior, such as discontinuities in interpolation when animating rotations.

-## Real World Implications of Gimbal Lock
-- **Computer Graphics**
-- **Others**

 ## The Key Concepts